DataTreehouse/chrontext/README.md

 ```

 ## License
+All code produced since August 1st.
+2023 is copyrighted to [Data Treehouse AS](https://www.data-treehouse.com/) with an Apache 2.0 license unless otherwise noted.

-All code copyrighted to [Prediktor AS](https://www.prediktor.com/) with an Apache 2.0 license unless otherwise noted, and has been financed by [The Research Council of Norway](https://www.forskningsradet.no/en/) (grant no. 316656) and [Prediktor AS](https://www.prediktor.com/) as part of a PhD Degree.
+All code which was produced before August 1st.
+2023 copyrighted to [Prediktor AS](https://www.prediktor.com/) with an Apache 2.0 license unless otherwise noted, and has been financed by [The Research Council of Norway](https://www.forskningsradet.no/en/) (grant no. 316656) and [Prediktor AS](https://www.prediktor.com/) as part of a PhD Degree.
+The code at this state is archived in the repository at [https://github.com/magbak/chrontext](https://github.com/magbak/chrontext).